Miki-AG/ng-md-gae-firebase-boilerplate/README.md

 - Data will be pulled from the local GAE Datastore.

-## Google Analytics
-Google Analytics works out of the box.
-Just simply add your GA Tracking ID to your production environment file.

 Please help me improve AMToH by answering a few questions in this [survey](https://docs.google.com/forms/d/e/1FAIpQLSfTMycGQFr6HJWNiGQRU3d9vLyEt2OX8n_gdo_kvYr7IEqZnQ/viewform).
 See the [demo](https://gae-boilerplate-203602.appspot.com).